overhide/remotestorage-tutorial/README.md

 ```

 <p align = "center">2-iaps.html :: line 105</p><br/>
 When initializing `lucchetto` we provide the constructor with the *remote-storage* instance we normally use, `remoteStorage`.
 The second parameter, the `true` boolean, indicates we're using testnets.
 In a live production system you'd set this to `false`.
-Finally, the last parameter is the `HTMLElement` reference of the [pay2myapp-hub](https://github.com/overhide/pay2my.app#pay2myapp-hub-) Web component.
+Finally, the last parameter is the `HTMLElement` reference of the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-hub-">pay2myapp-hub</a> Web component.
 You do not need to concern yourself with the nitty gritty, but let's look at the three Web components now.